 What Is a Facial Oil?As you may guess, a facial oil is typically made with only oil-soluble ingredients, meaning its focus is more on moisturization, not hydration.
 That’s what makes them especially beneficial for dry and aging skin, two skin concerns exacerbated by a slow down of sebum production.
 When shopping oils, look for skin-friendly ones like marula, camellia, cloudberry seed, and jojoba oil.

-(Editor’s note: Our Antioxidant Oil-Serum is not your average facial oil.
+(Editor’s note: Our Sunday Morning Antioxidant Oil-Serum is not your average facial oil.
 It maintains both an oil phase and a water phase so you can get the best of both worlds in one smoothing, glow-inducing product.
 And it’s made for all skin types.)

 Should I Use a Moisturizer, Oil, or Both?Besides the ingredients, both moisturizer and oil have the same purpose: to soften the skin.
 All skin types will benefit from a moisturizer while dry and aging skin may prefer a facial oil.
 If you’re super thirsty or looking to up your barrier’s defenses during the winter months, we recommend using both.

 Don’t forget bodycare, too.
 Your décolletage, legs, arms, and lips all get dry, too.
 They also show signs of aging just as the rest of our skin does.
-To help repair both, smooth on body oil or lotion (again, whatever is your preference) after showering or whenever you’re feeling flaky.
+To help repair both, smooth on an oil or body lotion (again, whatever is your preference) after showering or whenever you’re feeling flaky.
 And don’t skimp on chapped lips; we suggest our Conditioning Lip Oil, whose moisture outlasts your average balm.